12.15.25

 Surfing the web, swiping through social media, and sharing memes is the norm nowadays.
 But while the internet may seem like a harmless abyss of viral videos and TikTok trends, it’s important to teach your teens the basics of online safety.
 Consider this your guide to navigating the digital world and internet safety for teens, including how to protect the data on their phone.

 When it comes to online safety, ignorance is certainly not bliss.
 At least not as a parent.
-So as we list out all the useful tips in this guide, make sure you relay them to your teen, both to help keep their information secure and, more importantly, to keep them secure.
+Share the useful tips in this guid with your teen, both to help keep their information secure and, more importantly, to keep them secure.

 Much like the rules we set in place for our kids’ safety out in the real world, the same is necessary online.
 These rules are a great starting point for making sure their information stays private.